-Author's Note (Bob's introduction) 3 Blessings: Of Grace and Catholic School Leadership 7 Effective Catholic School Leadership: 5 Essential Attributes 10 The 22% Factor: Hard Choices for Catholic Schools 14 Catholic Schools in America: A Unique Value Proposition 23 Fundraiser vs. Institution Builder: A Preferred Leadership Profile for Catholic Schools 27 The Path a Search Takes 39 The President/Principal Model in Catholic Schools: Getting it Right Vetting the Faith Component: A Process of Discovery and Discernment
+Forward Author's Note (Bob Regan's introduction) Blessings: Of Grace and Catholic School Leadership Effective Catholic School Leadership: 5 Essential Attributes 13 The 22% Factor: Hard Choices for Catholic Schools Catholic Schools in America: A Unique Value Proposition 26 Fundraiser vs. Institution Builder: A Preferred Leadership Profile for Catholic Schools The Path a Search Takes The President/Principal Model in Catholic Schools: Getting it Right Vetting the Faith Component: A Process of Discovery and Discernment Becoming Fluent Advocates: Leveraging the Goodwill and Influence of Catholic School Boards Mirror or Lamp: Catholic Schools and their Relationship with the Church The Emergent Catholic School Brand: A Galloping Momentum 68

-© Carney, Sandoe & Associates, 2017.
+[©] Carney, Sandoe & Associates, 2019.
 Unauthorized use and/or duplication of this material without express and written permission from the author and/or owner is strictly prohibited.
 Excerpts may be used, provided that full and clear credit is given to Carney, Sandoe & Associates with appropriate and specific direction to the original content.